Retribution Paladin Talents is current for Patch 5.4.0 .

-The Ret Talent Tree seems to change with each content patch, as our DPS and damage output is modified by talent and ability changes.
+The Ret Talent Tree seems to have additional features in each content patch, as our DPS and overall damage output is modified by talent and ability changes.
 Retribution Paladin talents will primarily focus on the Retribution Tree, while dabbling in Protection and Holy.
 It seems to vary, depending on raid encounters, how far we dip into the other trees, and your guild or raid leader may ask you to spec certain ways for this reason.

-Whether you are leveling, PvPing, raiding, or soloing content, it is important to pay attention to your talents, and try to create the optimal set-up for whatever you are doing in World of Warcraft at the time.
-Make sure you are putting points into talents that are relevant to what you are trying to accomplish.
-A little research can help with this, and I hope this can point you in the right direction!
+Whether you are gaining levels, engaging in PVPs, raiding, or soloing content, it is still very important to pay attention to your talents, and try to create the optimal set-up for whatever you are doing in World of Warcraft at the time.
+Make sure you are putting points into talents that are relevant to what you are trying to accomplish what you want to achieve in playing the World of Warcraft.
+A little research can help you optimize the best talent tree for your character.
+In this post, I will help you go in the right direction.

-RETRIBUTION RAIDING: The current cookie cutter talent build for Patch 4.0 and Patch 4.0.3 raiding Ret Paladins are:
+RETRIBUTION RAIDING: The current cookie cutter talent build for Patch 5.4.0 raiding Ret Paladins are: